Robinlovelace/cycle-hire-inclusive/README.md

 The Santander Cycles customer survey (TNS 2017), the sixth wave conducted since 2012, reveals that in 2017 the LCHS was primarily used by those who were male, young, white, and full-time workers.
+Analysis by Morton (2018) highlighted the importance of understanding the socio-demographic make-up of users, using a market segmentation approach to support decision-making.
+It was found that satisfaction with the scheme varied by market segment, with the ‘Low Frequenters’ segment particularly sensitive to prices.
 Regarding income, there were significant differences between casual users (which in 2017 represented 41% of all users) and member users.
-While casual users were from all income levels in similar proportions (except for a small greater proportion of those between £20k-£40k), members over-indexed amongst the high income ranges (see figure 4).
+While casual users were from all income levels in similar proportions (except for a small greater proportion of those between £20k-£40k), members over-indexed amongst the high income ranges (see figure
+4).

 <div class="figure" style="text-align: center">